-I’ve been an entrepreneur for 7+ years now — self-funded the first 2 years and bootstrapped the last 5.
-Yes I subscribe to the true definition of bootstrapping as being customer-funded versus self-funded.
+I’ve been an entrepreneur for 7+ years now — self-funded the first two years and bootstrapped the last 5.
+Yes, I subscribe to the true definition of bootstrapping as being customer-funded versus self-funded.
 To some people, that is quite an accomplishment.
-However, I feel like the last 7 years have just been an education and it’s finally time to graduate and apply what I’ve learnt.
+However, I feel like the last seven years have just been an education, and it’s finally time to graduate and apply what I’ve learned.
 If only college felt as relevant.

-Like a lot of technical founders, I was infected early by an idea virus.
-My vision was taking P2P (which eventually morphed to P2Web) mainstream.
-Since a “usable” P2P platform didn’t exist back then, I had to build one first, and then apply it to a set of problems worth solving.
-Amazingly, year after year, I was able to find the funding to do just that — or more accurately the funding found me (through my earlier blog).
-I have never missed payroll which was my way of enforcing a reality-check on the startup.
+Like many technical founders, I was infected early by an idea virus.
+My vision was to make P2P (which eventually morphed into P2Web) mainstream.
+Since a “usable” P2P platform didn’t exist back then, I had to build one first and then apply it to a set of problems worth solving.
+Amazingly, year after year, I was able to find the funding to do just that — or, more accurately, the funding found me (through my earlier blog).
+I have never missed payroll, which was my way of enforcing a reality check on the startup.
 This has been both a blessing and a curse.
-While it has been great to be able to build what I want, ultimately it’s about building what people want which is more easily said than done.
+While it has been great to be able to build what I want, ultimately, it’s about building what people want, which is more easily said than done.

-There have been a number of key ideas in 2009 that have refined my thinking and approach to startups, and more specifically, taking products to market:
+There have been several key ideas in 2009 that have refined my thinking and approach to startups, and more specifically, taking products to market:

 Customer Development versus Product Development

-Steve Blank makes the case for building products through iterative customer development cycles versus the more traditional product development approach.
-Even when I launched my flagship product, BoxCloud, I knew customer feedback was the most important thing but I wasn’t very effective at collecting, filtering, and acting on it.
-Steve’s big idea is that all the answers lie outside the building and he outlines how to engage customers in great detail in his must-read book: “The 4 Steps to Epiphany”.
-Even though, the case study in the book is more applicable to Enterprise Software, it nevertheless serves as a great blueprint for building a Customer Development process for any company.
-I am using a Customer Development process for my current product: CloudFire and am reapplying it back to BoxCloud.
+Steve Blank makes a case for building products through iterative customer development cycles versus the more traditional product development approach.
+Even when I launched my flagship product, BoxCloud, I knew customer feedback was the most important thing, but I wasn’t very effective at collecting, filtering, and acting on it.
+Steve’s big idea is that all the answers lie outside the building, and he outlines how to engage customers in great detail in his must-read book: “The 4 Steps to Epiphany”.
+Even though the case study in the book is more applicable to Enterprise Software, it nevertheless serves as a great blueprint for building a Customer Development process for any company.
+I am using a Customer Development process for my current product: CloudFire, and am reapplying it back to BoxCloud.

 Lean Startup Techniques

-Eric Ries brilliantly synthesizes Customer Development with Agile concepts and Lean thinking to create a framework for maximizing validated learning though fast Build/Measure/Learn loops.
-Eliminating waste is a key principle from Lean thinking and Eric applies it to the startup process — starting with a minimum viable product, split a/b tests to measure what works, continuous deployment to speed up iterations, and 5 Whys to fix the right problems.
-Of all the techniques, his most controversial technique is that of continuous deployment where software is released continuously throughout the day — in minutes versus days, weeks, or months.
-Having shifted from a weekly release cycle to a continuous deployment cycle I can share some first-hand experience deploying this way which will the subject of my next blog post.
+Eric Ries brilliantly synthesizes Customer Development with Agile concepts and Lean thinking to create a framework for maximizing validated learning through fast Build/Measure/Learn loops.
+Eliminating waste is a key principle from Lean thinking.
+Eric applies it to the startup process — starting with a minimum viable product, split a/b tests to measure what works, continuous deployment to speed up iterations, and 5 Whys to fix the right problems.
+Of all the techniques, his most controversial technique is that of continuous deployment, where software is released continuously throughout the day — in minutes versus days, weeks, or months.
+Having shifted from a weekly release cycle to a continuous deployment cycle, I can share some first-hand experience deploying this way which will be the subject of my next blog post.

 Startup Metrics from Day 1

-What can’t be measured, can’t be understood.
+What can’t be measured can’t be understood.
 Every successful business utilizes key metrics but defining them is not always obvious.
-Prior to Dave McClure’s AARRR metrics, I found myself lost in a sea of numbers which were always interesting but never really that actionable.
+Before Dave McClure’s AARRR metrics, I found myself lost in a sea of numbers that were always interesting but never really that actionable.
 Dave talks of having no more than 3–5 actionable metrics displayed in a conversion dashboard which I’ve implemented here.
 These numbers prioritize what I work on.

 Product/Market fit is the first thing that matters